 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

 Best Things to do in Surfers Paradise with Kids

-You’ll see that that I often recommend you purchase your tickets in advance from Experience Oz.
-Yes, I will receive a small commission if you do purchase from Experience Oz – but as you will see in most cases you will save yourself a stack of cash if you book through them.
-I use them myself to book tickets – sometimes I have been known to sit outside the ticket booth of an attraction and book tickets on my phone from Experience Oz as they are sooooo much cheaper.
+You’ll see that I often recommend you purchase your tickets in advance from Klook.
+Yes, I will receive a small commission if you do purchase from Klook – but as you will see in most cases you will save yourself a stack of cash if you book through them.
+I use them myself to book tickets – sometimes I have been known to sit outside the ticket booth of an attraction and book tickets on my phone from Klook as they are sooooo much cheaper.
 Taking the kids to loads of Surfers Paradise can be expensive so any savings you can make is well worth it.
 Find out more about Klook here.

 Of course all the prices and information in this post are correct at the time of publishing and are in AUD.

 Surfers Paradise Beach

 A visit to the beach has to be one of the top things to do with kids in Surfers Paradise, right?
 It ticks so many boxes, perfect for families with kids of all ages, perfect if you’re looking for things to do in Surfers Paradise with toddlers or teenagers, and it’s free!

 There are numerous activities you can do at Surfers Paradise beach; swimming, surfing, boogie boarding, building sand castles, go for a beach stroll or read a book.
 Spend an hour here or spend the entire day.
 In fact, visit here just one day or spend your entire holiday here and do nothing else!
 The choice is completely yours… and will help stretch your budget as it’s one of the things to do in Surfers Paradise for free.

 My top tip – no matter how calm the water looks or how excellent a swimmer you or the kids are, ALWAYS swim between the flags!
 And my second top tip – apply LOTS of sunscreen!
 You will burn fast, even on a shady day.